 Verbal and Emotional Abuse

-Emotional abuse is behavior that hurts someone emotionally.
+Emotional abuse (EA) is behavior that hurts someone emotionally.
+There are two main types of EA:

-Physical: Behavior that causes physical harm to someone.
+• Physical: behavior that causes physical harm to someone.

 - Name-calling